Yellow Dog Cafe: Florida’s Most Romantic Dining

 I had this great idea to write an article on the most romantic restaurants in the Vero Beach vicinity for Valentine’s Day and I had envisioned a list of 8-10 of them.
-However, after my experience at Yellow Dog Cafe, I knew there could not be any others because THIS IS the most romantic restaurant, not only in my area, but in the entire state of Florida.
+However, after my experience at Yellow Dog Cafe, I knew there could not be any others because THIS IS the most romantic restaurant, not only in my area but in the entire state of Florida.

-Owners Stuart and Nancy, both chefs as well, greeted us with open arms and made us feel incredibly welcome.
+Yellow Dog Cafe owner, Stuart and Nancy, both chefs as well, greeted us with open arms and made us feel incredibly welcome.
 Tara was our well-trained server and she rattled off all of the intricate specials of the day with no problem and impressed me with her suggestive selling, a plus in the restaurant business.

-Michele ordered her favorite glass of wine and we chose the Baked Brie to start with.
-Yellow Dog offers a Charcuterie Platter, one of my favorite things, but we felt that might be too much food because we were already thinking soup in addition to entrees.
+Michele ordered her favorite glass of wine, and we chose the Baked Brie to start with.
+Yellow Dog offers a Charcuterie Platter, one of my favorite things, but we felt that it might be too much food because we were already thinking soup in addition to entrees.
 Our appetizer arrived with the Brie perfectly oozing out as it was cut, and was served with orange slices (we are the in the citrus capital of the world here at Indian River County), granny smith apple slices, crisp handmade crackers, and grapes.
 It was wrapped in puff pastry and topped with a cranberry-cherry sauce.
-We basically licked the platter clean.
+We nearly licked the platter clean.
 Next up, soup!

-Something about the Yellow Dog I had totally forgotten, was the most impressive thing to me about my last meal there: the Himalayan red rice.
-I have never had this side dish anywhere else in the world and it is to die for!
+Something about the Yellow Dog I had forgotten, was the most impressive thing to me about my last meal there: the Himalayan red rice.
+I have never had this side dish anywhere else.
+It is to die for!

-Sometimes words cannot describe the euphoria you feel when you eat something so wonderful, but the best I can come up with is bliss.
+Sometimes words cannot describe the euphoria you feel when you eat something so incredible, but the best I can come up with is bliss.
 The crab cakes were full of crabmeat and very little filler.
 The sauce was a saffron cream sauce that had a velvety texture and a little kick to it.
 It was perfect; much better than a typical remoulade or hollandaise.
 Tara, our server, had cautioned us as we ordered the Mahi that the dish was very sweet, which was fine by us; and fine it was.
 This fish was maybe the best I have ever had.
 I loved it!
 The sweet sauce against the thick piece of fish and the delicious rice was a perfect combination, cutting the sweetness just right.
-Somebody pinch me because I feel as if I am in a dream from this wonderful food and gorgeous, romantic ambiance.
+Somebody pinch me because I feel as if I am in a dream from this amazing food and gorgeous, romantic ambiance.

-Being a blogger, I have my share of good meals in exotic locations around the world, and compile a post at the end of each year about my best experiences.
+Being a blogger, I have my share of good meals in exotic locations around the world and compile a post at the end of each year about my best experiences.
 The only sad part of my visit to Yellow Dog is that I have now had my best meal of 2016 early in February, which leaves a very high measuring stick for the other restaurants that will compete but doubtfully will surpass.
 My thanks for the entire staff and chefs for my exceptional evening.

 Notes about the Yellow Dog Cafe

 A bit about the restaurant: Yellow Dog Cafe is a fine dining establishment that consists of 8 separate dining rooms: The library, patio room, room 11, green room, dock, cabana on the river, open covered porch, and new room.
 They host special events and even weddings, a big hit outside at the gazebo on the waterfront.
 I recommend the private dock for the ultimate romantic experience as you dine under the stars over the Indian River, 400 feet from land.
 Reservations are required.

 A small gift shop offers exclusive “Dog” gifts and apparel.
 The cookbooks were beautiful and had many great recipes and they even offer a kid’s cookbook.
 Yellow Dog sells bottled dressings, signature wine glasses, and most recently Borton’s new line of packaged seasonings and grains that would make a great gift.
-All of these wonderful special touches make it no wonder that Trip Advisor gave them the Certificate of Excellence in 2015 and 138 diners ranked them as “excellent”.
+All of these wonderful special touches make it no wonder that Trip Advisor gave Yellow Dog Cafe the Certificate of Excellence in 2015 and 138 diners ranked them as “excellent”.

 Meet the owners: Stuart and Nancy Borton are the friendliest restaurant owners as well as chefs.
 They are in touch with their audience and current food trends as well as appear to have a great working relationship with their staff.
 I got the vibe they were one big extended family and it seems they both pour their heart out in a labor of love to growing their business and offering ways to make everyone who enters the doors day special.
 Stuart has worked in restaurants since he was 21 (at that time in Australia) and owned his first restaurant shortly after.
-Even celebrity Chef Emeril Lagasse has showcased these magnificant chefs.
+Even celebrity Chef Emeril Lagasse has showcased these magnificent chefs.

 Yellow Dog Cafe on the Indian River in Malabar